May 2017 Faculty and Student Report, D5

 Darryl C. Wilson,Attorneys' Title Insurance Fund Professor of Law, Associate Dean for Faculty and Strategic Initiatives, and Co-Director of the Institute for Caribbean Law & Policy, supervised the College of Law's participation in the American Caribbean Law Clinic that included presentations to members of the judiciary at the Attorney General's Offices in Port of Spain, Trinidad, and Tobago.
 Dean Wilson also contributed to the revision of his co-authored chapter in the international publication, Employees' Intellectual Property Rights, published by Kluwer Law International.
 Dean Wilson was recently appointed by the City Council to serve another three-year term as Chair of the Code Enforcement Commission for the City of St. Petersburg and Pinellas County.

-Matt Wilson, Associate Professor of Sport Business, had two papers accepted for publication: “Learning from Academic Branding: Exploring Institutional Enhancement, Visual Identity, and the Role of Football” in Journal for School Public Relations and "NCAA Division I Football Coaching Contracts: A Comparative Analysis of Incentives for Athletic and Academic Team Performance from 2006, 2009, and 2011" in Journal of Contemporary Athletics.
+Matt Wilson, Associate Professor of Sport Business, had two papers accepted for publication: “Learning from Academic Branding: Exploring Institutional Enhancement, Visual Identity, and the Role of Football” in Journal for School Communications and "NCAA Division I Football Coaching Contracts: A Comparative Analysis of Incentives for Athletic and Academic Team Performance from 2006, 2009, and 2011" in Journal of Contemporary Athletics.
 He presented “Coaching Millennials: A Multi-Generational Approach” at the 2017 Women's Basketball Coaching Association (WBCA) meeting at the Women's Final Four Tournament in Dallas, TX.

 Joseph Witek, Professor of Creative Arts, had his article “If a Way to the Better There Be: Excellence, Mere Competence, and the Worst Comics Ever Made,” appear in the online journal Image [&] Narrative, Vol. 17, No. 4.

-Nathan Wolek, Associate Professor of Digital Arts, worked as visual performer, programmer and technical producer for the premiere of his piece Chakra Spiral Xmix (25 minutes).
+Nathan Wolek, Associate Professor of Digital Arts, worked as a visual performer, programmer and technical producer for the premiere of his piece Chakra Spiral Xmix (25 minutes).
 He assisted with all technical details, including sound reinforcement, lighting, video projections and stage setup for the entire concert (2 hours).
 The show was: "A Wish for the Displaced" with The Virgil Moorefield Pocket Orchestra.
 29-30 October 2016 at Kirchgemaindehaus Aussersihl (Zürich, Switzerland).

 Joseph Woodside, Assistant Professor of Decision and Information Sciences, had his paper “BEMO: A Parsimonious Big Data Mining Methodology” published in the Academic Journal of Information Technology.